frictionlessdata/website/site/blog/2016-04-30-publish-geo/README.md

 You have two options for publishing your geodata:

 * **Geo Data Package** (Recommended).
 This is a basic Data Package with the requirement that data be in GeoJSON and with a few special additions to the metadata for geodata.
-See the next section for instructions on how to do this - test
+See the next section for instructions on how to do this.
 * **Generic Data Package**.
 This allows you to publish geodata in any kind of format (KML, Shapefiles, Spatialite etc).
 If you choose this option you will want to follow the standard [instructions for packaging any kind of data as a Data Package][pub-any].

 We recommend Geo Data Package if that is possible as it makes it much easier for you to use 3rd party tools with your Data Package.
 For example, the [datapackage viewer][dp-viewer] on this site will automatically preview a Geo Data Package.

 ::: tip
 *Note: this document focuses on *vector* geodata &ndash; i.e. points, lines polygons etc (not imagery or raster data).*
 :::

 ## Geo Data Packages